120 or 240 Liter Trash Bin? How to Find the Right Size

 Conclusion: Which size suits you?

-Three points to support your decision:
+Three statements to support your decision:

 • 120 liters for one- to two-person households with biweekly collection and consistent separation.